queer/singyeong/README.md

 providing a metadata-oriented message bus for IPC, service discovery, dynamic request proxying, and more.

+For a high-level overview of how 신경 works, check out DESIGN.md.

 신경 can be discussed in the amyware Discord server: https://discord.gg/aJSRXdd

 ### Clients: